Q & A

 Q: Don’t you have a huge electric bill doing this?

 A: No, we don’t at all.
 We use a power management system to track all of our show’s power needs.
 In 2022 our light show used a maximum of about 500W when most of the LEDs are lit up brightly.
 The controller computers and other electronics use very little power, and the pixels only use power when they are actually lit up.
-The projector we use for displaying video and “virtual matrix” elements uses more power than all of the LED pixels combined.
+One of the projectors we use for displaying video and “virtual matrix” elements uses more power than all of the LED pixels combined.

 In 2021 I miscalculated our cost ($12) as I had the wrong per-kWh cost from our utility.
 With Ameren’s tiered Winter rates, we actually spent about $9 for power then.
 In 2022, we used $15 worth of electricity.
 We are adding another projector and at least 2000 more pixels for 2023, so I expect we may come close to $25! 😀